maoberlehner/markus-oberlehner-net/content/blog/payment-request-api-payment-process-using-the-credit-card-payment-method.md

 }
 ```

 The `paymentHandler()` function is responsible for handling the payment data which the user provided.
 Usually this means sending them to a third party payment provider like PayPal or Stripe.
-The most important thing which is going on here is calling the `complete()` method on the `paymentResponse` object – this is telling the browser, that all went well which in turn closes the payment popup.
+The most important thing which is going on here is calling the `complete()` method on the `paymentResponse` object – this is telling the browser, that everything worked correctly which in turn closes the payment popup.

 ## Full code and demo
 The code snippets in this article only illustrate the most important parts of the code.
 If you want to see the full code, please [take a look at the code at the GitHub repository](https://github.com/maoberlehner/markus-oberlehner-net/tree/dev/static/demos/2017-09-07/payment-request-api/index.html).